 Some extremely successful companies owned or operated by veterans include:

 Other than Johnson & Johnson, none of these companies have logos that look particularly patriotic.
 Instead, they have logos that work within a specific industry or target specific markets.

 Assuming that you want to increase business by communicating your veteran status, though, it always makes sense to use red, white, and blue in your logo design.
 From the perspective of color psychology, reds, whites, and blues, make appealing logos in general.
 Even if one were to remove the culture’s nationalistic associations, they would still get plenty of use in successful logos.

 Red is a physical color that displays courage and strength.
 It’s the kind of stimulating color that makes people emotional and ready to act.
 That’s exactly how you want people to respond when you have a store trying to sell merchandise.
 You want the consumer to make impassioned, decisive purchases.

 Blue adds a slightly calming effect to the red, but it adds other traits that businesses want to communicate to customers.
-A veteran owned small business logo with blue in it communicates trust and stability.
+A small business logo with blue in it communicates trust and stability.
 It’s a calm, trustworthy color that makes people feel more comfortable and accepting.

 Logos that contain white tell customers that the business is efficient, simple, and pure.
 This ties into the trustworthiness of blue.

 Any one of these colors can work well by itself.
 When put together, they create an emotional balance that looks great in many logos.
 Of course, since the average person will almost always associate this color combination with U.S. patriotism, veterans can feel proud to include it in their logos.

 Images for Veteran-Owned Organizations